duongphuhiep/sample-browserify-project/README.md

 * `app/main.js` uses the `underscore` node module
 * run `gulp` to execute the `browserify` command which combine these two to `build/main.js`
 * then `index.html`  uses `build/main.js`

+##Personal opinion
+The nodejs eco-system is a must for developping front-end web application.
+But I'd rather avoid javascript programing whenever possible.
+So there is no backend nodejs javascript in all of my tutorials.